basakbozkurt/basakbozkurt.github.io/_pages/about.md

 ### 🎁 Compensation
 As a token of appreciation, participants will receive a **compensation**.

-If you would like, we would also be happy to share a summary of the study’s findings with you once the research is completed.
+If you would like, we would also be happy to share a summary of the findings with you once the research is completed.

 If you have questions, feel free to contact me: [basak.bozkurt@oii.ox.ac.uk](mailto:basak.bozkurt@oii.ox.ac.uk)